Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Explanation of the rules and techniques

-The Sticks of the Mikado Game: An Overview
+The sticks of the Mikado game: An overview

-Introduction to the different bars
+Introduction to the different staffs

-• Mikado : This is the most valuable stick in the game.
+• Mikado: This is the most valuable stick in the game.
 It is recognizable by its thin blue or black lines and is worth 20 points.
 There is only one Mikado stick per game.

-• Mandarin : These sticks are marked with blue-red-blue stripes and each is worth 10 points.
+• Mandarin: These sticks are marked with blue-red-blue stripes, and each is worth 10 points.
 There are five of these sticks in the game.

-• Bonzen : Marked with red-blue-red-blue-red stripes, each of these sticks is worth 5 points.
+• Bonzen: Marked with red-blue-red-blue-red stripes, each of these sticks is worth 5 points.
 There are also five of these in the game.

 • Pen : The pen sticks are marked with red and blue stripes and are worth 2 points each.
-There are also 15 of these sticks in the set.
+There are 15 of these sticks in the set.

 Meaning of colors and point values